Haidra-Org/horde-model-reference/README.md

 This package provides some tools to help manage the models which power the [AI-Horde](https://github.com/db0/AI-Horde).

 ## Reference info (.json files)
+For now, the legacy reference format will be availible as before at the [original official repo](https://github.com/Haidra-Org/AI-Horde-image-model-reference) used in the past.

 ### stable_diffusion.json
 You can find a schema for an individual record in the file `stable_diffusion.schema.json` in the root of this repository.
 Also see `stable_diffusion.example.json` for a small example containing two records will all of the fields populated.
 ### stable_diffusion.json changes